ssfsx17/fight-rpg/08-Complex-Actions.md

 Long-Reach Attack (1 Complex Action, 2 Damage)
 - Attempts to do 2 damage.
 - Can be done as a response to Damage or Knockdown.
-If done as a response to such,
+If done as a response to such, it trades damage evenly.

 Parry (1 Complex Action, 1 Move, 2 Block)
 - Can be done in response to your opponent doing a Damage or Knockdown.
 You negate the Damage and Knockdown, then immediately do an action of your choice that becomes undodgeable and unblockable.